AnsonT/pocket2quiver/README.md

 This is work in progress:
 - Only compiled in Python 3.5.2
 - No setup script.
 Run `pip install -r /path/to/requirements.txt`
+- Progress index stored in ~/.pocket2quiver/ to support incremental updates

 Quiver export based on: